PropelAuth/propelauth-go/README.md

 }
 ```

-Set the two environment variables, PROPELAUTH_API_KEY and PROPELAUTH_AUTH_URL, with those values from the Backend Integrations section on your dashboard.
+Set the two environment variables, PROPELAUTH_API_KEY and PROPELAUTH_AUTH_URL, with the values from the Backend Integrations section on your dashboard.

 Finally, run the program.

 ```sh
 go run .
 ```

+You will see that a user was created.
+You can see that use in the dashboard.

+Just for fun, if you run this program again, you'll get an error message saying, *"An account already exists with that email address."*

 ## License